 Large scale terrorist attacks are notoriously hard to pull off and it is why there are less of them.
 A 9/11 style attack requires significant funding and is much easier to intercept.
 The more stages in planning and the more actors involved means that the security apparatuses have more time and more opportunities to catch threats in early stages.

 Canada has stopped multiple potentially larger terrorist attacks in our past, most notably foiling the “Toronto 18”.
 There is currently no public evidence to suggest a large scale attack is probable on Canada Day weekend.
-Canadian security forces are notoriously good at stopping planned attacks.
+Canadian security forces are notoriously good at stopping attacks.
 Part of the way they do this is by having an intimate relationship with Islamic communities within Canada.
 Canadian Muslims have been integral and proactive in stopping multiple terrorist attacks.
 To read more on the role of Islamic communities in Canada check out my previous article Canada and the Problem of Islamic Terrorism.
 While not impossible, a large scale attack is rare, the most easy to catch, and unlikely to take place.

 What about a smaller scale attack?
 Small attacks are difficult to stop and difficult to predict.
 They are less destructive but still strike fear into populations.
-A radicalized individual can simply drive a truck into a crowd, or begin stabbing at random, or fire bullets into a marketplace.
+A radicalized individual can simply drive a truck into a crowd, begin stabbing at random, or fire bullets into a marketplace.
 This style of attack has been especially prevalent in Europe.
 They require no real planning or paper trail and therefore pose unique challenges to prevent.

 Canada has very low levels of radicalization.
-We vet refugees thoroughly, we are quick to support struggling Muslims, we engage with Imams and build bridges with Mosques.
+We vet refugees thoroughly, we are quick to support struggling Muslims, and we engage with Imams to build bridges with Mosques.
 The Canadian government and the Canadian Islamic community often treat radicalization as a mental health problem.
 When they notice individuals becoming isolated, or particularly worrisome, they intervene and provide community support.
 Canada has escaped the violence we see in the US, or in Europe, and much credit is due to our proactive and thorough mental health approach.

 In Canada large scale attacks are improbable and low scale risks have been micromanaged, nurtured, and consistently deflated.
 This does not mean we are completely safe, a large scale attack is always theoretically possible, and a lone wolf can seemingly come from nowhere.
 We are never entirely without risk of a terrorist attack on Canadian soil.
 This brings us to the second reason to not be scared of an attack on Canada Day weekend.
 If we show fear, if we avoid crowds, if we stay in and distance ourselves from Canada Day events in order to hide from the potential danger, they win.

-Terrorists win not by toppling governments, but by striking fear and destabilizing communities and cultures.
+Terrorists win not by toppling governments but by striking fear and destabilizing communities and cultures.
 While there is always some risk of terrorism, and it is always possible for both the Canadian intelligence agencies and the Islamic communities to overlook a potential threat, we must never let these terrorists scare us into changing our way of life.

 By Daniel Govedar (July 2017)